 Need a Reiki Treatment?

-There are many Reiki practitioners in New Zealand.
+There are many Reiki practitioners in Aotearoa New Zealand.

 A professional practitioner is generally someone who has completed training in and achieved at least Reiki Level 2.

-Ideally a professional practitioner has trained in workplace first aid and keep it current.
+Ideally a professional practitioner has trained in workplace first aid and keeps their certificate up to date.

 Q: How long and how much is a Reiki session?